Have you ever felt like there’s a wall between yourself and how others see you?

 Here are just a few unhealthy ways that you can do to harm yourself i.e. starving yourself, missing some needed hours of sleep or carrying unresolved issues and pent up emotions.

 By being real with yourself and putting your needs first, you show others how to take care of you by showing them how you take care of yourself.

 4. BE EXPRESSIVE

 Be Expressive by genuinely expressing who you are all day, everyday.
 The “Who am I” question is foundational, and your answer influences your thoughts, emotions and actions.

 For awhile, I played the comparison game to other people’s personalities and skills.

 Meaning | I didn’t think too highly of myself.

 Yet, others could see the great person that I’ve always compared myself to.
 And rightly so, I had a hard time believing them.

 So if who you are now is different than what others see, then you haven’t made your answer to the “Who am I” question a reality.
-By reflecting on your experiences, accepting yourself by being honest and appreciative of who you are and are routinely caring for yourself everyday, you are genuinely expressing yourself.
+By reflecting on your experiences, accepting yourself by being honest and appreciative of who you are and are routinely caring for yourself everyday, you are genuinely expressing you boo.

 And by genuinely expressing this image of yourself to others, people don’t have to second guess what you’re all about and neither do you.
 Learn who you are.
 Be expressive about it.
 Ultimately, just be you.